 Working with webmaster and coalition member Laura Steenburg, we created this website – adirondack-friends-of-refugees.com – that includes news and photos of our activities as well as related newspaper articles and other resources on refugee issues and initiatives in this country and abroad.
 The website also includes space for use by the refugee advocacy groups in Lake Placid and Tupper Lake areas.

-Then, in August 2016 we hosted a wonderful Day Away at Normandie Beach Resort in Westport, New York, where 15 Nepalese and 15 Americans shared a meal, played in the water, and exchanged ethnic songs and dances.
+In August, 2016 we hosted a Day Away at Normandie Beach Resort in Westport, New York, where 15 Nepalese and 15 Americans shared a meal, played in the water, and exchanged ethnic songs and dances.

 We also raised $3,000 for Bicycles for Refugees in Germany and hosted a public discussion in September on this program with a visitor from Germany who told us about the progress with asylum seekers in that country.

-In conjunction with Keene Valley Congregational Church, which initiated the original Refugee Summit in January 2016, we and two other organizations received a grant of $2,000 from the Adirondack Foundation that was originally to be used to hire someone to coordinate among local groups active in refugee issues throughout the North Country.
-That need has dissipated, so we are re-purposing the funds.
-(This Champlain Valley Friends of Refugees website includes available space [see above] for refugee advocacy groups in the Keene/Keene Valley and other areas.)
+In conjunction with Keene Valley Congregational Church, which initiated the original Refugee Summit in January 2016, we and two other organizations received a grant of $2,000 from the Adirondack Foundation.

 Our updated plan for the Adirondack Foundation and additional funding is to sponsor a program entitled Framing Your Story in the North Country.
 We will work with classrooms in schools in the North Country in a photography-based study unit about refugee issues and experiences in a format created by Lake Placid resident Beatrice Schachenmayr, who has spent six months in Istanbul teaching kids to tell their stories with cameras, journals, and pencils.
 She now plans to go to Germany in January 2017 and do the same there (frameyourstory.org).